volt-software/Ichor/examples/factory_example/README.md

 This demonstrates the following concepts:
 * Fulfilling a dependency per-request, instead of globally
-* How to use the advanced `filter` feature to create a per-request dependency
+* How to use the `filter` feature to create a per-request dependency